Sven Smeets

-Sven Smeets (born 12 May 1972) is a Belgian Formula One engineer.
+Sven Hugo Smeets (born 12 May 1972) is a Belgian Formula One engineer.
 He is currently the sporting director at the Williams Racing Formula One team.
+And he also is the team principal of the Williams Driver Academy.

 Career

 Smeets began his motorsport career in 1993 as a co-driver in rallying and became the navigator for Freddy Loix in 1995, with whom he achieved numerous successes with whilst competing in the World Rally Championship.
 2005 saw the Belgian join Citroën as co-driver for François Duval, together winning the season's closing rally in Australia.